Ocasio-Cortez: Detained migrants being told to 'drink out of toilets'

 Last week, the House passed a $4.6 billion emergency funding bill to provide resources and support for the influx of asylum-seekers on the southern border after learning that the facility in Clint was housing minors without providing adequate food or access to soap or toothpaste.

-Speaking to reporters, Ocasio-Cortez questioned whether the poor conditions at the facilities could be attributed to a lack of resources.
+Later, speaking to reporters after leaving the first facility, Ocasio-Cortez pushed back against the narrative that the poor conditions could be attributed to a lack of resources.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.